 A melody is perhaps the most recognizable element of a musical composition.
 It can be a heartfelt vocal piece, a sophisticated piano line, or a delicate trumpet sound.
 Melodies can be simple or complex as well.

 Complementing harmonies brings happiness, relaxation, and serenity.
 But clashing harmonies make us feel commotion, anger, and unpleasantness.
-They can work differently: alone or together with other melodies.
-It brings a more complex composition.
+Harmonies can work differently: alone or together with other melodies.
+They can also create a more complex composition.

 Rhythm